 So I’ll continue to specialise in my Business Portraits and Personal Luxury Confidence Portraits, as I always have.
 I get enormous joy and fulfillment creating portraits & images for people that either impact and improve their business or impact and improve their personal confidence.
 That is the most amazing feeling!!

-After launching my first online course at the beginning of February, I’ve started work on my second course – Couple’s Posing System Course, and also my Conscious Confidence Course and although the process of creating online courses is a challenging one, it’s one that I’m most definitely drawn to.
+I launched my first online course – Photography Basics for Bloggers at the beginning of February 2016, followed by my second course – Couple’s Posing System Course, and also my Conscious Confidence Course and although the process of creating online courses is a challenging one, it’s one that I’m most definitely drawn to.
 I love that I can share my knowledge and experience to help not just one person in one place, but many people in many places!!

 There’s a couple of other things in the pipeline, but for now, I think this is a great start.